Shazwazza/Articulate/docs/themes.md

 For most sites, start with a built-in theme, copy it to a new name, and edit the copy.
 Do not customize package-owned built-in files directly.

-## Where built-in themes live
+## Built-in themes

-- Built-in Razor views: `src/Articulate.Web/App_Plugins/Articulate/Themes/{Theme}/Views/`
-- Built-in static assets: `src/Articulate.Web/wwwroot/App_Plugins/Articulate/Themes/{Theme}/assets/`

-Use these as the reference when copying or extending a built-in theme.
+Built-in themes are package-owned.
+Use them as a reference when copying or extending a theme, but do not edit the package-owned files in an installed site.

 ## Copied themes